k8spatterns/katacoda/PredictableDemands/04-rp-deploy.md

 `watch kubectl get pods`{{execute}}

+Let's wait until all Pods are ready indicated by a `1/1` in the `READY` column.
+This means that the Pods pass the readiness check and can be used by a Service.

-Now let's access the random-generator via a Service of type `nodePort`, which opens up a port 31666 on every node.
+We create now a Service of type `nodePort`, which opens up a port 31666 on every node.
 In our case this is of course only the master node.

 `kubectl create -f service.yml`{{execute interrupt}}